-- 30 In November 2020, HM Treasury published the document 'Public Works Loan Board: Future Lending Terms'. - 31 This document included changes to the PWLB lending terms designed to discourage councils from investing primarily for yield by restricting access to the PWLB.
-Under the new rules, councils are still free to borrow for service delivery, housing, regeneration, preventative action and delivery of government priorities. - 32 The main points are:
+- In November 2020, HM Treasury published the document 'Public Works Loan Board: Future Lending Terms'. - This document included changes to the PWLB lending terms designed to discourage councils from investing primarily for yield by restricting access to the PWLB.
+Under the new rules, councils are still free to borrow for service delivery, housing, regeneration, preventative action and delivery of government priorities.

+34 The main points are:

 - a.
 As a condition of accessing the PWLB, local authorities are now asked to submit a high-level description of their capital spending and financing plans for the following three years. - b.
 Councils intending to invest for yield are not permitted to access the PWLB. - c.
 When applying for a new loan, councils are required to confirm that the plans they have submitted remain current and reaffirm that they do not intend to buy investment assets primarily for yield. - d.
-The decision over whether a project complies with the terms of the PWLB is for the section 151 officer or equivalent of the council (Chief Officer Finance and Trading). - 33 The White Oak Leisure Centre scheme is being partly funded by PWLB borrowing and the above conditions were agreed by Council on 16 November 2021.
-This therefore means that the Council is currently unable to invest in property purely for yield such as through the Property Investment Strategy. - 34 There have been a number of announcements and guidance notes from the Government and CIPFA (Chartered Institute of Public Finance and Accountancy) considering how some councils have borrowed from the PWLB to fund property investments and proposed changes to the Prudential Code. - 35 Officers will continue to liaise with the Government and other bodies to ensure that there is a clear understanding of options and implications available for future use of the Property Investment Strategy by both the Council and Quercus 7.
+The decision over whether a project complies with the terms of the PWLB is for the section 151 officer or equivalent of the council (Chief Officer Finance and Trading). - Schemes within the agreed capital programme are funded by PWLB borrowing.
+This therefore means that the Council is currently unable to invest in property purely for yield such as through the Property Investment Strategy. - There have been a number of announcements and guidance notes from the Government and CIPFA (Chartered Institute of Public Finance and Accountancy) considering how some councils have borrowed from the PWLB to fund property investments and proposed changes to the Prudential Code. - Officers will continue to liaise with the Government and other bodies to ensure that there is a clear understanding of options and implications available for future use of the Property Investment Strategy by both the Council and Quercus 7.